JanZaion/jan-zaion-web/src/mds/Chord-Spawner.md

 ### Chords Text Field

 Chords can be typed in several formats: chord names, arabic and roman numerals and R. Chord names represent the desired chord, ie Cm is C minor, F#M is F# Major.
-Since Chord Spawner uses Tonal, there is a wide variety of chords supported.
+Since Chord Spawner uses [Tonal](https://github.com/tonaljs/tonal), there is a wide variety of chords supported.
 The full list of the supported chords is visible via Advanced Chords dropdown menu.
 Roman numerals work just as one would expect, ie i in C major is C, II in C major is D and so on.
 Arabic numbers work similarily, except there is no capitalization.
 Whether the chord is major or minor is simply decided by the selected scale.
 Finally, R denotes that a random chord from the selected scale is to be rendered.

+Chord text field syntax:

+- Roman numerals (i, I, ii, II, iii, III, iv, IV, v, V, vi, VI, vii, VII)
+- Arabic numerals (0, 1, 2, 3, 4, 5, 6)
+- Chord names (CM, D#m, FMm, Gdim...)
+- R (random chord)

 ### Rhythm Pattern Text Field

 Rhythm pattern simply denots how long each chord in the progression is, how many spaces chords have between one another and how long these spaces are. 'xxxx' would render 4 chords of equal length, 'x_xxx' would render 4 chords where the first chord is twice as long as the other 3, 'x-xxx' would render 4 chords with a space between the first and the second chord.

-For full overview of the pattern language, visit this documentation page.
+Rhythm text field syntax:

+- 'x' represents a chord-on event
+- '-' represents pause
+- '\_' prolongues the previous character by 1 subdiv unit

 ## Random Chord Generation with Multitude of Parameters